Getting Started with the Semester

-- Files: If you are providing a large number of files to students and are not using Modules, you’ll want to enable the Files tool.
+- Files: If you are providing a large number of files to students and are not using Modules, you may want to enable the Files tool.
 If you do, please create a folder structure so that files are grouped by topic or week so students can find them.
 If any of the files have non-descriptive file names, rename them so they can be easily identified by students.

 If you’re using other tools, such as an IU eText, publisher tools not through eText, Kaltura MyMedia or Media Gallery, Quick Check, etc., you’ll want those on your navigation as well.
 You can add those in your course Settings on the Navigation tab.
 See the Canvas Guide “Add and remove items from the course navigation menu in course settings” for instructions.

 You can also add links to important websites using the Redirect tool.
 The Redirect tool is available in course Settings on the Apps tab.
 The button for it features a large blue arrow.